Quantum Measurement, Complexity and Discrete Physics: The Collapse of the Wavefunction: A Proposal

 \section{The Collapse of the Wavefunction: A Proposal}

-I have proposed that when the wavefunction of a system covers a certain large relative volume $v_{c}$, then there is some probability that the wavefunction will break up into separate wavefunctions, but if this does not occur then the wavefunction must ``collapse'' by localizing in configuration space, reducing in volume to some fraction {\it F\/} of the original volume, where {\it F\/} is some number between zero and one.
-The actual fraction is not important, as long as the volume of a ``free'' wave remains large after the collapse $-$ the fraction cannot be too small.
+I have proposed that when the wavefunction of a system covers a certain large relative volume $v_{c}$, then there is some probability that the wavefunction will break up into separate wavefunctions, but if this does not occur then the wavefunction must ``collapse'' by localizing in configuration space, reducing in volume to some fraction $F$ of the original volume, where $F$ is some number between zero and one.
+The actual fraction is not important, as long as the volume of a ``free'' wave remains large after the collapse---the fraction cannot be too small.
 I will now make a tentative suggestion about the form this collapse might take.
 I will adapt a simple system of collapse from the GRW model.
-Call this collapse model the ``jump'' model.\\ I will assume that when the collapse occurs, due to reaching the critical relative volume, the original wavefunction $\psi$({\it x\/},{\it t\/}) is multiplied by a ``jump factor'' $j(x^{\prime}-x)$ where $j(x)$ stands for {\it j\/}({\bf x}$_{1}$, \ldots , {\bf x}$_{N}$), and $x^{\prime}$ is the centre of collapse in configuration space.
-Like GRW, I will take the jump factor {\it j\/}({\it x\/}) to be a Gaussian, but in this case a (symmetrized) Gaussian in configuration space rather than a Gaussian in position space; {\it j\/}({\it x\/}) is a symmetrized product of single-particle Gaussians: \end{flushleft}
+Call this collapse model the ``jump'' model.

+I will assume that when the collapse occurs, due to reaching the critical relative volume, the original wavefunction $\psi(x, t)$ is multiplied by a ``jump factor'' $j(x^{\prime}-x)$ where $j(x)$ stands for $j(\x_{1}, \ldots , \x_{N}$), and $x^{\prime}$ is the centre of collapse in configuration space.
+Like GRW, I will take the jump factor $j(x$) to be a Gaussian, but in this case a (symmetrized) Gaussian in configuration space rather than a Gaussian in position space; $j(x$) is a symmetrized product of single-particle Gaussians: